DawnPaladin/blog/_posts/2022-10-17-Blocking-cookie-notices.md

 <img src="{{ '/assets/2022-10-17/firefox-addons-ublock.jpg' | absolute_url }}" alt="Firefox for Android addons list" />

 uBlock Origin will appear at the top of the add-ons list.
 Tap it, then tap Settings.
 This will take you to the filter list.
 Expand "Annoyances", check the "EasyList Cookie" checkbox, and hit the "Reload"-style icon at the top of the page.
 You're done!

+## Bonus feature: Bypass paywalls

+Some sites try to track their visitors and rate-limit them to a handful of articles per month.
+You can block these trackers with the Bypass Paywalls Clean filter.

+Right-click on [this link](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters/-/raw/main/bpc-paywall-filter.txt) and copy the link location.
+Then go to the Filter Lists screen in uBlock Origin, click "Import" at the bottom, and paste the link into the box.
+Click "Apply Changes" at the top.
+Enjoy.